EbEmad/DE_ZOOMCAMP_PROJECT/README.md

 ### ETL Pipeline

 #### Overview
-This project is a fully automated ETL (Extract, Transform, Load) pipeline designed to extract data from a website, process it using Apache Airflow, and store it in PostgreSQL and Google BigQuery.
+This project is a fully automated ETL (Extract, Transform, Load) pipeline designed to extract data from a website, process it using Apache Airflow, and store it in PostgreSQL and AWS S3.
 It supports both batch processing and real-time data streaming using Kafka.
 The entire system is containerized using Docker and managed via Docker Compose.

 #### Data Source
 The project use open data source provided by Worldometers.
 For simplicity, the project uses: